Store architecture

 On the client side, store instances should be created from the epi/shell/store/JsonRest

-class as this extends the standard REST store included in dojo with validation for cross-site request forgery.
+class, as this extends the standard REST store, included in Dojo with validation for cross-site request forgery.

-When the REST store is created a route to the server side controller will need to be provided.
-The epi/routes module provides helper methods for calculating the route based on the store name and package/module area it belongs to.
+module provides helper methods for calculating the route based on the store name and package or module area to which it belongs.
 For example:

-var route = routes.getRestPath(
+var route = routes.getRestPath({

 moduleArea : 'Acme.Addon',